Rise to Success: Career Highlights of Kamala Harris

 In 2005, Kamala Harris created an environmental crimes unit as district attorney.

-In 2006, Kamala Harris led a citywide effort to combat truancy for at-risk elementary school youth in San Francisco.
+In 2006, Kamala Harris led a citywide effort to combat truancy for at-risk elementary school youth in San Francisco as part of an initiative to reduce the city's homicide rate.

 In 2007, Kamala Harris ran unopposed for a second term as district attorney of San Francisco.

-By April 2009, as a result of Kamala Harris's efforts to combat truancy, the number of habitual or chronic truants in elementary schools in San Francisco was down 23% from 2008.
+By April 2009, the number of habitual or chronic truants in elementary schools in San Francisco had decreased by 23% from 2008, following interventions led by Kamala Harris.

 2010: Announced Candidacy for Attorney General

-In 2010, Kamala Harris announced her candidacy for attorney general and was endorsed by prominent California Democrats.
+In 2010, Kamala Harris announced her candidacy for attorney general of California and was endorsed by prominent California Democrats.
+She won the Democratic primary and narrowly defeated Republican nominee Steve Cooley in the general election.

 2010: Elected Attorney General of California